2020 NYC Half Marathon Course Strategy (Cancelled for 2020)

 Getting to the Start and Corrals:

-A fellow runner and Brooklyn Rogues coach suggests staying to the south side of your corral, swinging wide as you turn onto East Drive, and sticking to the right on the uphill.
-I wholeheartedly agree, as this positions you well if you get stuck in a crowd on East Drive and when you exit the park onto Flatbush.
+For these early miles of the race we recommend staying to the south side of your corral, swinging wide as you turn onto East Drive, and sticking to the right on the uphill.
+This positions you well if you get stuck in a crowd on East Drive and when you exit the park onto Flatbush.

 Mile 6: Manhattan Bridge